What they do

 Education and training

 It is possible to work as a café or restaurant manager without any formal qualifications and get training on the job.
 However, entry into this occupation may be improved by obtaining a qualification in hospitality.
+Most employers will also require those working in management roles to have experience using leadership skills in a related industry or occupation.

-You can study a degree in hospitality management, tourism or a related field.
+You can also study a degree in hospitality management, tourism or a related field.
 All universities in Western Australia offer relevant courses.
 Contact the universities you are interested in for more information.

 Apprenticeships and traineeships